 Action and escalation concept for certain events, indications of malfunctions or anomalies in machine operation.

 The idea of condition monitoring is based on the collection of machine data.
-The symmedia SP/1 concept, specially designed for mechanical engineering, reduces the flood of data and converts relevant values into a uniform basic format.
+The concept of symmedia SP/1, which has been specially designed for mechanical engineering, controls the flood of data and converts relevant values into a uniform basic format.

 In order to be able to monitor the condition of a machine, a wide variety of data must be recorded and evaluated.
-One of the greatest challenges of condition monitoring is to extract significant values from the flood of data: Because a machine first of all provides a very large amount of different data completely unfiltered.
-This " raw data " can, for example, come from the controls of a machine (then it is live data) or from databases (historical data and log files).
+One of the greatest challenges of condition monitoring is to crystallize significant information from the flood of data: First of all, a machine provides a very large amount of different raw data completely unfiltered.

 The symmedia SP/1 Dashboard serves to illustrate the data collected from the machine in the monitoring (e.g. pressure, temperature, rejection rate, etc.) and, for example, to display it over time, compare it and put it into a logical context.
 For this purpose, the dashboard can be configured and assembled individually and role-based according to the needs of the user.
 Collected and calculated data is clearly illustrated in different graphics and diagrams.
 Deviations from the standard can be identified and displayed via previously defined threshold values.